ksylvan/RaspberryPiSetup/README.md

 Now I have a Raspberry Pi running Pidora that is a truly portable, untethered, wifi-connected server.

-I timed its startup, and from the time I plug the power cable in, to the time that the blue LED lights up on the wifi USB dongle is ___ seconds!
+I timed its startup, and from the time I plug the power cable in, to the time that the blue LED lights up on the wifi USB dongle is under 30 seconds!

 One last note, you will probably want to set up your wireless router to give your Raspberry Pi a static IP address.
 I went into the web